scleradb/scleradb.github.io/docsrc/intro/faq.md

 If you know SQL, you can start firing cross-system queries rightaway.
 Then, incorporate analytics using the analytics extensions we have baked into SQL.

 Sclera enables use of advanced analytics constructs such as classification and clustering within SQL, but assumes you know what they are useful for.
-For the background, we recommend reading up <a href="http://www.data-science-for-biz.com" target="_blank">a good book on data science</a>.
+For the background, we recommend reading up a good book on data science.

 ## How do I get support?

 We are always around for help.
-Send a mail to support@scleradb.com, or leave a voice message at +1-909-979-9796 - we will respond within 24 hours.
+Send a mail to [support@scleradb.com](mailto:support@scleradb.com), or leave a voice message at [+1-909-979-9796](tel:+1-909-979-9796) -- we usually respond within 24 hours.